 Searching for Authors

 If you are looking for resources written or edited by a particular person, you will do an author search in the library catalog.
 Author searches should be done last name, first name.
-If resources are available by two different authors who happen to have the same name, look for clues to determine the appropriate author.
-If you cannot determine the appropriate author by titles of works, birth and death dates are usually given for clarification.

 If you are looking for books about a particular person, you will do a subject search in the library catalog.
 Subject searches for information about people should also be conducted last name, first name.
 Resources about authors are often broken down into particular categories using Library of Congress subject headings.